Homeland Learning Centre: Teaching outcomes

-Students at Homeland Learning Centres (HLCs) have the lowest English literacy and numeracy in Australia.
-NAPLAN(introduced in 2008) is Australia's national primary and secondary literacy and numeracy testing program.
-The NAPLAN results for 2008–2009 confirmed earlier state- and territory-based testing that show Northern Territory remote Indigenous students fail to meet Australian literacy and numeracy standards.
-NAPLAN data showed that literacy and numeracy failure rates in very remote Northern Territory schools and HLCs approach 100%.
-Independent literacy testing in October 2007 showed that of 29 students aged 5 to 17 in one Homeland, none were beyond Year 1 (age 6) level.
+Students at Homeland Learning Centres (HLCs) have the lowest English literacy and numeracy outcomes in Australia.
+When NAPLAN was introduced in 2008, its results showed that remote Indigenous students in the Northern Territory were not meeting national literacy and numeracy standards.
+Independent literacy testing conducted in October 2007 found that none of 29 students aged 5 to 17 in one homeland had progressed beyond Year 1 literacy levels.